magento/knowledge-base/src/FAQ/General/Fastly origin cloaking enablement FAQ.md

 ## When will Fastly origin cloaking be enabled?

-These changes will be implemented on the date indicated in your ticket between 22:00 and 1:00 UTC.
-In general, we perform these changes on these days of the week: Monday, Tuesday, Wednesday, and Thursday.
+These changes will be implemented on the date indicated in your ticket between 08:00 and 17:00 UTC.

+A smaller timeframe change window cannot be provided, due to the application of the change to multiple Magento Commerce Cloud customers during the window.

+Please contact us at least 48 hours prior to the change window in order to re-schedule, if needed.